rootli/naucse.python.cz/lessons/beginners-en/def/index.md

 ```

 Today we will learn how to code our own functions
-because we might need some tasks to run repeatedly.
+which will be helpful when we need to run tasks repeatedly.

-It's not that difficult.
+It's not hard:

 ```python